WATCH NOW: Mrvan visits West Side Leadership Academy, discusses American Rescue Plan

-GARY — As U.S. Rep. Frank J. Mrvan, D-Highland, entered West Side Leadership Academy on Monday, he, too, had to check in before commencing a tour of the building.
+GARY — As U.S. Rep. Frank J. Mrvan, D-Highland, entered West Side Leadership Academy recently, he, too, had to check in before commencing a tour of the building.

 The first-term congressman, who was masked up, visited the Gary school to discuss the American Rescue Plan, as well as his support for education.